fernandozhs/neatnik/doc/parameters.md

 static double weight_bound
 ```

 Sets a bound on the value of `Link` weights.
-In the case of weight `REPLACEMENT` this corresponds to a hard bound, and in the case of weight `PERTURBATION` this corresponds to a soft bound.
+In the case of weight `REPLACEMENT` this corresponds to a hard bound, while in the case of weight `PERTURBATION` this corresponds to a soft bound.
 &nbsp;